Daniel Coker: Early life

-He was born into slavery as Isaac Wright, in 1780 in Baltimore, or Frederick County, Maryland, to Susan Coker, a white woman, and Edward Wright, an enslaved African American.
-Under a 1664 Maryland slave law, Wright was considered a slave as his father was enslaved.
+He was born into slavery as Isaac Wright in 1780 in Baltimore, or Frederick County, Maryland, to Susan Coker, a white woman, and Edward Wright, an enslaved African American.
+Under a 1664 Maryland slave law, Wright was considered enslaved because his father was enslaved.
 (Another source said that his mother was an enslaved black and his father white.)

-Beginning in the colonial period, Maryland had added restrictions on unions between white women and black slaves.
-Under a 1692 Maryland law, white women who had children with slaves would be punished by being sold as indentured servants for seven years and binding their mixed-race children to serve indentures until the age of twenty-one if the woman was married to the slave, and until age thirty-one if she was not married to the father.(Such interracial marriages were later prohibited by law.)
+Beginning in the colonial period, Maryland had added restrictions on unions between white women and enslaved Black people.
+Under a 1692 Maryland law, white women who had children with enslaved people would be punished by being sold as indentured servants for seven years and binding their mixed-race children to serve indentures until the age of twenty-one if the woman was married to the enslaved person, and until age thirty-one if she was not married to the father.(Such interracial marriages were later prohibited by law.)
 Growing up in a household with his white Coker half-brothers, Wright attended primary school with them, serving as their valet.
 A white half-brother was said to have refused to go to school without him.

 As a teenager, Wright escaped to New York.
-There he changed his name to Daniel Coker and joined the Methodist Episcopal Church.
+There, he changed his name to Daniel Coker and joined the Methodist Episcopal Church.
 Coker received a license to preach from Francis Asbury, a British missionary who had immigrated to the United States and planted numerous frontier churches during his career.
 He also rode large circuits to minister to people on the frontier.

-Coker returned to Baltimore.
-For a time he passed as his white half-brother.
-Friends helped him purchase his freedom from his master, to secure his legal status.
-As a free black, he could teach at a local school for black children.
-By this time, Baltimore was a center of a growing population of free blacks, generally free people of color, including a number manumitted after the Revolutionary War.
+Coker later returned to Baltimore.
+For a time, he passed as his white half-brother.
+Friends helped him purchase his freedom from his enslaver to secure his legal status.
+As a free man of color, he could teach at a local school for black children.
+Baltimore was a center of a growing population of free people of color, including several individuals manumitted after the Revolutionary War.